OSTOLEX-Technologies/monopoly-game/rules.md

-Here will be uploaded game rules}
+Here will be uploaded game rules